src-run/deb-build-scribe-nginx/README.md

 ### Signing

-Optionally, if you want to enable proper PGP signing, you must edit [debian/changelog] and prepend a new entry.
+Optionally, if you want to enable proper PGP signing, you must edit [debian/changelog](https://github.com/scribenet/nginx-scribe/blob/master/debian/changelog) and prepend a new entry.
 For example, if you have a PGP secret key attached to `First Last <flast@gmail.com>` you might prepend the following

+*(Note: This is only relivant if you plan on uploading the packages to Launchpad.)*

 ```
 nginx (1.7.7-1+trusty0-scribe2) trusty; urgency=high